-Goal: Continue the development of the non-motorized infrastructure within the Township to link homes, parks, and commercial areas.
+Goal 6: Continue the development of the non-motorized trail system within the Township to link homes, parks, and commercial areas.

 - a.
-Continue to collaborate with neighboring communities for connectivity via non-motorized trails and bike routes. - b.
-Implement the recommendations of the Texas Township Trailway Feasibility Study. - c.
-Work with new developments in the Township and the DDA to connect the community using non-motorized trail and bike connections. - d.
+Continue to collaborate with neighboring communities for connectivity via non-motorized trails and bikeways. - b.
+Implement the recommendations of the Texas Township Non-Motorized Feasibility Study. - c.
+Work with new developments in the Township and the DDA to connect the community using non-motorized trails and bikeway connections. - d.
 Connect non-motorized trails and bikeway connections to natural areas, e.g., Al Sabo Land Preserve and Woollam Nature Preserve. - e.
 Create opportunities to connect trails in older neighborhoods with undeveloped or abandoned right of way. - f.
-Prioritize safe connections and intersections.
-Identify locations for added safety measures and work with the Road Commission of Kalamazoo on options.
+Work with the Kalamazoo County Road Commission for traffic calming/ pedestrian/ trail crossings

-Goal: Develop new parks, trails, and recreation facilities as necessary.
+Goal 7: Develop new parks, trails, and recreation facilities as necessary.

 - a.
-Identify and prioritize community needs through regular assessments and public input, ensuring that new parks, trails, and recreation facilities are developed in locations that maximize accessibility, support diverse recreational opportunities, and enhance the overall quality of life for residents.
+Identify and prioritize community needs through regular assessments and public input, ensuring that new parks, trails, and recreation facilities are developed in locations that maximize accessibility, support diverse recreational opportunities, and enhance the overall quality of life for residents